The Teachers of Tushita

 Venerable Amy Miller

 While taking a break from political organizing in Washington DC, Amy Miller (Ven Losang Chodren) first encountered Tibetan Buddhism in the spring of 1987 during a course at Kopan Monastery.
 Since then, she has spent a great deal of time engaged in meditation retreats, study, teaching, and Buddhist centre management in India, Nepal and the United States.
-Amy was ordained as a Buddhist nun in June 2000 by the great Tibetan master, Ven Choden Rinpoche, and has been teaching extensively since 1992.
+Amy has been teaching extensively since 1992 and was ordained as a Buddhist nun in June 2000 by the great Tibetan master, Ven Choden Rinpoche.
 Her teaching style emphasizes a practical approach to integrating Buddhist philosophy into everyday life.
 She is happy to help people connect with meditation and mindfulness in an effort to gain a refreshing perspective on stressful living.

 Amy is the co-author of Buddhism in a Nutshell, and a contributor to Living in the Path, a series of online courses produced by the FPMT.
-She is currently Director of the Milarepa Centre in Vermont, USA.
+For several years she was also Director of the Milarepa Centre in Vermont, USA.

 Venerable Tenzin Chogkyi